-My ride with the “mustang” horse started with an equestrian picture like no other.
-A boy, not more than twelve years old, was proudly pulling by the reins a Rosinante in the strictest sense of the word, stunted and skinny, with a light blanket in place of the saddle, and a rope around its neck to serve as bridle.
+The “mustang” ride started with an equestrian tableau like no other.
+A boy, not more than twelve years old, was proudly pulling by the reins a Rosinante, in the strictest sense of the word, stunted and skinny, with a light blanket in place of the saddle, and a rope around its neck to serve as bridle.
 In the hot dusty afternoon, the boy and the horse seemed so tired-out and half-starved that my heart swelled with pity instantly.

-The so-called horse ride immediately turned into a Don Quixote- Sancho Panza scene featuring me and the boy: him on foot, leading the way and pulling the horse, and me riding behind, with my legs swaying left and right, because the stairs were too short and impossible to adjust.
+The so-called horse ride immediately turned into a Don Quixote- Sancho Panza scene featuring me and the boy: him on foot, leading the way and pulling the horse, and me riding behind, with my legs swaying left and right because the stairs were too short and impossible to adjust.
 It didn’t take long for that original Apache-style riding to bring my behind to a limit.
-As soon as I found a nice viewpoint by the lake, I dismounted and succumbed on the grass, firmly declaring my intention to end the horse ride.
+As soon as I found a nice viewpoint by the lake, I dismounted and succumbed on the grass, firmly declaring my intention to end the ride.

 I felt a lot of sympathy for the boy, so I tried to find out more about him.
 We made friends rather quickly and, although he was not outspoken at all, I got him to tell me a few things about his life.
 His timid answers made the whole episode switch, in just a few minutes, from comic to tragic.

-– But you don’t go to school?
-I wanted to know.
+“But you don’t go to school?”
+I asked.

 I knew that his case was not singular, that he was just one among many other children at least as unfortunate as him, and the feeling of helplessness paralyzed me.
-It was far from being the last time I would succumb to that feeling, during my stay in Nepal …
+It was far from being the last time I would succumb to that feeling during my stay in Nepal.